pvcnt/accio/docs/reference/commands/validate.md

 ## Usage
 ```
-accio validate [<options>] <definition file> [...]
+accio validate [<options>] <file> [<file>...]
 ```

-This command requires as arguments one or several paths to files containing workflow definitions or run definitions specified using the appropriate DSL.
+This command takes as argument paths to files containing workflow or run definitions to validate.
 It prints any error it finds.
 It checks that the JSON syntax is valid, that the JSON schema is respected and that it is semantically correct.
+For example, operator names are verified et valid dependencies between nodes are enforced.
 Once validated, a file is guaranteed to be accepted by [push](push.html) and [submit](submit.html) commands.

-## Options
-* `-addr=<string>`: Address of the Accio cluster.
-It can be any name following [Finagle's naming syntax](https://twitter.github.io/finagle/guide/Names.html).
-Overrides the ACCIO_ADDR environment variable.
-Defaults to *127.0.0.1:9999*.

 ## Exit codes
 * `0`: Success.
 * `1`: Bad command-line, there was an error with the arguments/options/environment variables combination.
+Notably happens if no file were specified.
-* `2`: Failed to validate at least one definition file.
+* `2`: Failed to validate at least one file.
 * `5`: Internal error.